SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/rap/bo/README.md

 ## Introduction

-In this exercise, you will create a business object which will represent the data model of your service.
+In this part, you will create a business object which will represent the data model of your service.

-## Content

-### Task 1: Create root view entity
+## 1. Create Root View Entity

-1. Right click on the database table **ZBUPA** created in the previous exercise.
+1. Right-click the **ZBUPA** database table created in the previous part.

-2. Choose **New Data Definition** option in the context menu.
+2. Choose **New Data Definition** in the context menu.

   ![New Object](img/new-root-data-definition.png)